 I believe compliance is mostly a matter of education.
 As such, I actively educate my fellow architects and design professionals on accessible design requirements and best practices.
 My goal is to help create a more accessible built environment.
 Perhaps one day the concepts of Universal Design will become the expectation rather than the exception.

-I am a Certified Access Specialist.
+I am a Certified Access Specialist and an ADA Coordinator.